Quenching of $g_{\rm A}$ deduced from the $\beta$-spectrum shape of $^{113}$Cd measured with the COBRA experiment: Data-taking and event selection

 \subsection{Detector calibration and characterization}

 The energy calibration of each detector was done using the radio-nuclides \isotope[22][]{Na}, \isotope[152][]{Eu} and \isotope[228][]{Th} providing \mbox{$\gamma$-lines} in the range from 121.8\,keV to 2614.5\,keV.
 Each line was fitted with a Gaussian plus a polynomial function to take into account the underlying Compton continuum.
 The calibration is done by a linear fit of the peak position in channel numbers versus the known $\gamma$-line energy.
-Using the fit results, the energy resolution quoted as full-width at half-maximum (FWHM) can be parametrized as
+Using the fit results, the energy resolution quoted as full-width at half-maximum (FWHM) can be parametrized for each detector separately as

 The parameter $p_0$ is independent of the deposited energy and accounts for a constant contribution from noise.
 The second term scales with $\sqrt{E}$ and is motivated by the Poisson fluctuations of the charge carrier production while the third term is a rather small correction for detector effects.
-The achieved relative resolution FWHM$(E)/E$ ranges from 7.2\,--\,21.4\% at 121.8\,keV with a mean value of 12.5\% up to 0.9\,--\,4.6\% at 2614.5\,keV and a mean of 1.7\%.
+With the parametrization given in Eqn.~(\ref{eqn:FWHM}) the achieved mean relative resolution FWHM$(E)/E$ ranges from $12.5\pm0.6$\% at 121.8\,keV to $1.7\pm0.1$\% at 2614.5\,keV including the uncertainty on the mean.
+The spread of the FWHM$(E)/E$ distribution can be expressed by the according standard deviations of 4.0\% (121.8\,keV) and 0.7\% (2614.5\,keV).